kontent-ai/delivery-sdk-net/README.md

 The default resilience policy is implemented using [Polly](https://github.com/App-vNext/Polly).
 You can also implement your own Polly policy wrapped in an `IResiliencePolicyProvider` instance.
 The instance can be set to `IDeliveryClient` implementation through the `DeliveryClientBuilder` class or by registering it to the `ServiceCollection`.

-## Using the KenticoCloud.Delivery.Rx reactive library
+## Using the KenticoKontent.Delivery.Rx reactive library

-The [DeliveryObservableProxy class](https://github.com/Kentico/delivery-sdk-net/blob/master/KenticoCloud.Delivery.Rx/DeliveryObservableProxy.cs) provides a reactive way of retrieving Kentico Cloud content.
+The [DeliveryObservableProxy class](https://github.com/Kentico/delivery-sdk-net/blob/master/KenticoKontent.Delivery.Rx/DeliveryObservableProxy.cs) provides a reactive way of retrieving Kentico Kontent content.

-The `DeliveryObservableProxy` class constructor accepts an [IDeliveryClient](https://github.com/Kentico/delivery-sdk-net/blob/master/KenticoCloud.Delivery/IDeliveryClient.cs) instance, therefore you are free to create the `IDeliveryClient` implementation (or its derivatives) in any of [the supported ways](#using-the-deliveryclient).
+The `DeliveryObservableProxy` class constructor accepts an [IDeliveryClient](https://github.com/Kentico/delivery-sdk-net/blob/master/KenticoKontent.Delivery/IDeliveryClient.cs) instance, therefore you are free to create the `IDeliveryClient` implementation (or its derivatives) in any of [the supported ways](#using-the-deliveryclient).

 ```csharp
 public IDeliveryClient DeliveryClient => DeliveryClientBuilder.WithProjectId("975bf280-fd91-488c-994c-2f04416e5ee3").Build();
 public DeliveryObservableProxy DeliveryObservableProxy => new DeliveryObservableProxy(DeliveryClient);
 ```

-The `DeliveryObservableProxy` class exposes methods that mirror the public methods of the [IDeliveryClient](https://github.com/Kentico/delivery-sdk-net/blob/master/KenticoCloud.Delivery/IDeliveryClient.cs).
+The `DeliveryObservableProxy` class exposes methods that mirror the public methods of the [IDeliveryClient](https://github.com/Kentico/delivery-sdk-net/blob/master/KenticoKontent.Delivery/IDeliveryClient.cs).
 The methods have the same names, with an `Observable` suffix.
 They call the `IDeliveryClient` methods in the background.

 ```csharp
 IObservable<Article> articlesWithBaristaPersona =
 	DeliveryObservableProxy.GetItemsObservable<Article>(new ContainsFilter("elements.personas", "barista"));
 ```

-Unlike most of the `IDeliveryClient` methods that return data wrapped in `Delivery*Response` objects, their `*Observable` counterparts always return sequences of the Kentico Cloud artifacts themselves (not wrapped).
+Unlike most of the `IDeliveryClient` methods that return data wrapped in `Delivery*Response` objects, their `*Observable` counterparts always return sequences of the Kentico Kontent artifacts themselves (not wrapped).
 Should an error response be returned by the `IDeliveryClient` implementation, the observable sequence will terminate with the conventional [OnError](https://docs.microsoft.com/en-us/dotnet/api/system.iobserver-1.onerror) call.

 ## Using [SourceLink](https://github.com/dotnet/sourcelink/) for debugging